Bdunning6/Olist-E-Commerce-Analysis/README.md

 ## Introduction
 Olist is an online e-commerce platform that operates out of Brazil allowing for sellers to offer a variety of products to customers.
 Through this project, I will analyze an Olist data set in order to answer the following four broad questions:

-1. How did Olist perform sales wise?
+1. How did Olist perform sales in sales?
 Where is Olist the most successful?

 2. Where in does Olist perform poorly in Brazil?
 Why?